-Join us as we “Let the FUNshine In” for the 48th Annual Springtime Tallahassee Grand Parade on April 2nd at 10:30 am
+Join us as we are “Living it Up in the City” for the 49th Annual Springtime Tallahassee Grand Parade on April 1st at 10:30 am

 Come see over 100 colorful units and floats, marching bands, dance groups, Springtime Krewe floats and much more.
 The parade steps off on Monroe Street just south of the intersection of Monroe Street and Brevard Street and travels south on Monroe past the Florida Capitol ending at Madison Street.
 The first Springtime parade featured many costumes and only horse drawn units.
 Today, the parade still includes horse-drawn carriages to provide a bit of nostalgia; however, it also boosts elaborately clad characters and spectacular mechanical floats from all over the southeastern United States.
 Springtime Tallahassee is considered one of the biggest southeastern parades and craft shows, attracting over 70,000 spectators.